dataluscorp/browser/toolkit/components/backgroundtasks/docs/index.md

 # Background Task Mode

 Gecko supports running privileged JavaScript in a special headless "background task" mode.
 Background task mode is intended to be used for periodic maintenance tasks.
-The first consumer will be checking for updates, even when Firefox is not running.
+The first consumer will be checking for updates, even when Datalus is not running.

 Support for background task mode is gated on the build flag `MOZ_BACKGROUNDTASKS`.